 If you are being treated by any medical or healthcare professional or are seeking medical advice from a doctor, you have to place a high degree of trust in the person whom you are under the care of.
 Whist most care received will be good, there are times when substandard and negligent care or mistakes could cause you life-changing injuries.
 In such circumstances, our accident claim solicitors could help you.

-If you or a member of your family has been harmed due to negligent medical care our team could help you.
+If you or a member of your family has been harmed due to negligent medical care our team could help you begin a clinical negligence claim for compensation.
+There are lots of different types of medical negligence and we could ascertain who you could claim against.

 Have you been injured in a negligent accident which occurred in a public space?
 If so, you could be entitled to claim compensation from the party who is responsible for maintaining the area.
 This is to be considered the party who owns the area or who operates it.
 This party has a duty of care to make sure that, if the public can enter the space, that they are safe while they do so.
 If they have not and you are injured, you may be able to make a claim against their public liability insurance.